dahas/node_pwa_boilerplate/Readme.md

 ### Offline first

 The nice thing about a PWA is that you can use it offline like a native app on a mobile device or on the desktop.
-But to achieve this behaviour you have to cache all the files you need in a special way.
+But to achieve this behaviour you have to cache all the required files in a special way.
 You can do this with a so-called ServiceWorker.

-Since caching can be annoying during the development it should be implemented at the earliest shortly before the deploy.
+Since caching can be annoying during the development process I highly recommend to activate it at the earliest shortly before the deploy.
 Therefore the ServiceWorker is disabled by default.
 You have to activate it manually: set `enableServiceWorker = true;` in "src/register.js".
 Then run the following command to generate the public ServiceWorker (public/sw.js) with the latest precache manifest:

 ```
-$ workbox injectManifest workbox-config.js
+$ npm run sw-update
 ```

 Open the "Application" tab in the developer tools of your browser.
 There you can check whether the ServiceWorker is running correctly.
-When you simulate the offline behaviour it can be that some missing resources are displayed in the console.
-Add those missing resources manually to the array `additionalManifestEntries` in "workbox-config.js":
+In rare cases Workbox may not recognize all of the files to be cached.
+When that happens, manually add the paths to the array `additionalManifestEntries` in "workbox-config.js":

 ```
 "additionalManifestEntries": [